Proteasome inhibitors and monoclonal antibodies

 Monoclonal antibodies

 Monoclonal antibodies are made in a laboratory but behave like natural antibodies that fight infection and disease.
 They target cancer cells and interfere with how they grow and survive.
-Available drugs include daratumumab and elotuzumab.
+Available drugs include daratumumab and elotuzumab (in combination with lenalidomide).

-Monoclonal antibodies are either injected into a vein (intravenously) or injected under the skin (subcutaneously).
+How they are given – Monoclonal antibodies are injected into a vein (intravenously) or under the skin (subcutaneously).

-As these drugs are often given as an injection, they may cause an allergic reaction.
-Other side effects may be a fever, nausea, diarrhoea and low blood pressure.
+Side effects – As these drugs are often given as an injection, they may cause an allergic reaction.
+Other possible side effects include a fever, nausea, diarrhoea and low blood pressure.

 More resources